 Pursuant to the DC Language Access Act of 2004, all covered entities with major public contact are required to provide interpretation services for limited or non-English proficient customers who request or demonstrate a need for assistance.
 The interpretation service may either be in-person or over the phone.
-Specifically, a covered entity may use a bilingual staff member (if there is one immediately available), or hire an in-person interpreter (for anticipated interpretation needs such as a scheduled meeting) or call the District's contracted telephonic interpretation services.
+Specifically, a covered entity may use a bilingual staff member (if there is one immediately available) or hire an in-person interpreter (for anticipated interpretation needs such as a scheduled meeting) or call the District's contracted telephonic interpretation services.
 In addition, a covered entity with major public contact is required to provide translation of vital documents in all of its threshold languages, i.e., languages that are spoken by 3 percent of the total constituent population or 500 individuals, whichever is less.
 While the Act applies to DCPS, DC public charter LEAs are strongly encouraged to provide similar services to limited or non-English proficient families.

-Detailed information and resources are available through the Language Access Information Portal at https://bit.ly/2KZEawZ
+Detailed information and resources are available through the Language Access Program Information Portal.
+The District of Columbia Municipal Regulations provide that LEAs should arrange for an interpreter during IEP team meetings for a parent whose native language is other than English and needs language support.
+Prior written notices pertaining to dually identified students should be translated orally or by other means to the parent in the parent's native language if necessary.
+LEAs should provide translated copies of any evaluation, assessment, report, data chart, or other documents that will be discussed at meetings no fewer than five (5) business days before scheduled IEP Team meeting to parents of dually identified children whose native language is not English and need the translation.
+Parents of dually identified children should receive translated copies of new or amended IEPs no later than five business days after the IEP team meeting when the translation is necessary to ensure that the parent understands the proceedings and materials provided at the meeting.